Explore Costa Rica's Caribbean Coast - Tortuguero, Puerto Viejo, Cahuita & Punta Uva

 Punta Uva is a protected beach just north of the Panama border.
 No development is allowed within 50 meters from high tide, letting you relax completely surrounded by nature.
 It is also home to some of Costa Rica’s most beautiful butterflies, including the the Blue Morpho.
 While in Punta Uva you can also visit the nearby BriBri indigenous Reserve.

 You’ll find no shortage of amazing tours to take advantage of on the Caribbean.
 Tours include visits to local indigenous tribes, hiking through protected national parks, snorkeling over the largest coral reef in Costa Rica and visiting sloths in the Jaguar Rescue Center.
-More adventurous travelers will also enjoy white water rafting and ATV tours through the jungle.
+More adventurous travelers will also enjoy white water rafting on the Pacuare river and ATV tours through the jungle.

 You’ll find quite a bit more rain on the east side of the country and very hot humid temperatures in between the bursts of rain.
 The driest months are September-October and February-March while the wettest months are July and December-January. the temperatures remain pretty stable most of the year.
 The days tend to average highs around 90 degrees and lows in the high 70s.